 Keep reading below to discover some new and exciting ideas for your kids to celebrate St. Patrick’s Day.
 With our wide range of activities to choose from, your little ones will surely find the pot of gold at the end of the rainbow!

-When reading to younger children, choose books with bright colors and engaging stories to help introduce them to the holiday.
+When reading to younger kids, choose books with bright colors and engaging stories to help introduce them to the holiday.
 Older children may enjoy tales with more complex themes, which they can read aloud to practice their reading skills.

 Pete The Cat: The Great Leprechaun Chase is a must-have for Pete the Cat fans!
 Join Pete as he tries to catch an elusive leprechaun.

 How To Catch A Leprechaun is a silly book that’s, you guessed it, about catching a leprechaun!
-Read this book and then let your kiddos build their own trap and start a family tradition.
+Please read this book and let your kiddos build their trap and start a family tradition.

 There Was An Old Lady Who Swallowed A Clover is another book kids can’t get enough of.
 See what the old lady is doing this St. Patrick’s Day!